 The design-thinking approach loosely follows a four-step process that involves observing a problem, reframing it, designing solutions, and testing them—all with the end goal of improving how humans experience a product or service.

-But being familiar with this approach and actually putting it into practice are very different things.
+But being familiar with this process and actually putting it into practice are very different things.
 “Sometimes people think they’re doing design thinking, but it’s really not,” says Leigh Thompson, a professor of management and organizations at Kellogg.
 “When you get it right, it’s really powerful.”

 Rather than blindly following the approach, she says, it can be helpful to understand the psychology behind it.
 And critically, social psychology also offers insight into specific ways to get more out of each step in the process.